 In 2017 our club began its partnership with our twin club in Narlag Ulaanbaatar, Mongolia.
 Promoting literacy was our first priority, and during the first year of our partnership, we gathered 1,000 early-reader books, which were distributed to approximately 800 children in under-served squatter towns.

 With the support of District 6690 leaders in 2018, the club’s “Let’s Read” initiative turned into a statewide effort.
-Rotary clubs generated an estimated 40,000 books, which were shipped or hand-delivered to our club for processing, a massive undertaking.
+Rotary clubs generated an estimated 40,000 books, many of which were shipped or hand-delivered to our club for processing, a massive undertaking.

 Leaders of our twin club, the Narlag Ulaanbaatar Rotary, and their neighboring club, the Ulaanbaatar Peace Avenue Rotary, visited our club in early 2018 to discuss the children’s picture-book project and further literacy needs in their country.
 Also part of the delegation was their non-governmental organization partners at the Mongolian Education Alliance.
-They were hosted by members of the club’s International Service Committee, who also led the delegation in several pertinent meetings and business tours within the area
+They were hosted by members of the club’s International Service Committee, who also led the delegation in several pertinent meetings and business tours within the area.

 New Generations Service Exchange